Hasney Aljofree

 Hasney Aljofree (born 11 July 1978) is an English former footballer who played as a defender.
+He is Head of Coach Education & Development of Football Association of Singapore (FAS).

-He began his career with Manchester United, during which time he earned one cap for the England U18 side.
+Aljofree began his career with Manchester United, during which time he earned one cap for the England U18 side.
 He joined Bolton Wanderers in 1996 and made his first-team debut the following year.
 Aljofree moved on to Dundee United in 2000 and spent a productive two years with the club, scoring his first four goals in league competition.
 He linked up with Paul Sturrock for a second time at Plymouth Argyle, where he enjoyed the most successful period of his career to date.
 Having gained his first league winners medal in 2004, Aljofree played an important role in re-establishing the club in the second tier of English football.
 He spent time on loan with Sheffield Wednesday and Oldham Athletic before being signed by Swindon Town; linking up with Sturrock for a fourth time.

 Aljofree captained the side on numerous occasions, but was also hampered by injury problems, one of which kept him sidelined for 10 months.
 He was released from his contract in 2010 and then signed for Oldham Athletic on a short-term contract.

+Playing career

 Early career

 Aljofree started his career as a youth player with Manchester United, a move to Bolton Wanderers in July 1996.
 He made 22 first-team appearances for Bolton before being transferred in 2000 to Scottish Premier League side Dundee United, who were managed at the time by Paul Sturrock.
 Aljofree scored his first goal in his fourth match for the club, netting in a 2–1 defeat to St Johnstone, and he scored again in December, again in a defeat.
 Established as a first-team regular, Aljofree scored five times in the 2001–02 season, finishing on the winning side every time.
 After starting one match at the beginning of the following season, Aljofree was released from Tannadice, subsequently moving to by English Second Division side Plymouth Argyle, now managed by Sturrock.